 3. Their eyes stay closed for most of your pregnancy

-From when their eyelids form to around week 28 of pregnancy your baby’s eyes will remain shut.
-This is so that their retina’s can fully develop.
+From when their eyelids form to about week 28 of pregnancy your baby’s eyes will remain shut.
+This is so their retina’s can fully develop.

 4. Their eyes are almost always blue!